Skip to content

 Permitting in Clearwater

-Inside city limits, permits run through the City of Clearwater Building Division; in unincorporated Pinellas, through the county.
-An electrical permit plus a gas/mechanical permit are standard.
+Inside city limits, contractors file online through the city’s own system at epermit.myclearwater.com under Planning and Development, not the county.
+An electrical permit plus a gas or mechanical permit are standard.

-On Clearwater Beach, Sand Key, and the low bayfront — FEMA flood zones — the unit sits on a raised pad above the Base Flood Elevation so a surge like Helene’s can’t reach it.
+Clearwater Beach, Sand Key, and Island Estates are low FEMA flood lots that often need an elevation certificate, and the unit sits on a raised pad above the Base Flood Elevation so a surge like Helene’s can’t reach it.

 Licensed trades & HOAs

-Florida requires a licensed electrician for the transfer switch, and many beach condos and neighborhoods add HOA approval and NFPA 37 clearances from windows and doors.
+Florida requires a licensed electrician for the transfer switch, and many beach condos and gated island streets add HOA approval and NFPA 37 clearances from windows and doors.

 Fuel